Sabrinas-workspace/nlp-project-similar-lyrics/README.md

 the genre of the song.

-I am working alone on this project and it is my project work for my university class "Advanced Natural Language Processing with Python": https://esther.seyffarth.one/classes/2021-advanced-nlp/.
+I am working alone on this project and it is my project work for my university class "Advanced Natural Language Processing with Python": https://esther.seyffarth.one/classes/2021-advanced-nlp/. <br>

 **The data** <br>